jbremz/Night-tube/README.md

 ## A study of the effects of London's night tube on the night time economy.

-Launched on 19th August 2016, the night tube was promised to improve London's night time economy by [increasing investment and boosting jobs](http://www.cityam.com/247355/londons-night-time-economy-could-worth-30bn-and-extra-70000).
+Launched on 19th August 2016, the night tube was promised to improve London's night-time economy by [increasing investment and boosting jobs](http://www.cityam.com/247355/londons-night-time-economy-could-worth-30bn-and-extra-70000).
 A year after it opened, [research from EY](https://www.london.gov.uk/press-releases/mayoral/night-tube-boosts-londons-economy-by-171m) suggested that it had already surpassed these expectations.

-This project looks at government night time economy data and analyses whether we've seen an increase in employment in the vicinity of stations on the Central and Victoria lines - the first lines to offer a 24hr service on Fridays and Saturdays.
+This project looks at governmental night-time economy data and analyses whether we've seen an increase in employment in the vicinity of stations on the Central and Victoria lines - the first lines to offer a 24hr service on Fridays and Saturdays.

 ## Data Sources